doaamkader/Open-Science-Community-in-Egypt/README.md

 ## Vision
-Our vision is to collaborate with allies in Egypt to elevate the profile of researches and cultivate a thriving Open Science community.
+Our vision is to collaborate with allies in Egypt to elevate the profile of researchers and cultivate a thriving Open Science community.

 ### Mission
-Enhance the visibility of the researchers work and promote greater efficiency in their research efforts.
+Enhance the visibility of the researcher's work and promote greater efficiency in their research efforts.

 [ OLS-7 project issue](https://github.com/open-life-science/ols-7/issues/12)